 It doesn’t matter when you left school.

-Columbia-Greene Community College, for example, in Hudson, New York, is one of the schools that accept students without a GED or HS diploma as long as the applicants are meeting some other pertinent requirements in the field of their choice.
+Columbia-Greene Community College, for example, in Hudson, New York, is one of the trade schools that don’t require GED or diploma.
+The school accepts students without a GED or HS diploma as long as the applicants are meeting some other pertinent requirements in the field of their choice.

 You should do some research on technical colleges that are offering the field of study that you’re seeking to pursue and make a list of the schools that have your interest.
 Go diligently over their admission policy to find out if they require applicants to hold a high school or GED credential or not.